-Other benefits of meditation therapy include the ability to alter brainwaves, which contribute to improved psychological function and cortisol reduction.
+Other benefits of meditation therapy include the ability to alter brainwaves, which contributes to improved psychological function and cortisol reduction.
 Mindfulness practice can enhance the performance of the frontal cortex, the area of the brain that regulates planning and thinking.
 Meditation also impacts the amygdala, which reduces fear, and increases the activation of the anterior cingulate cortex, governing motivation and motor control.

-Meditation Therapy and Withdrawal
+Meditation Therapy And Withdrawal

 In cases of withdrawal-related symptoms such an anxiety, insomnia, or depression, meditation can assist in grounding the individual and calming the nervous system.
 A calm nervous system enhances the overall quality of sleep, and during times of wakefulness, it enables better moods.
 Furthermore, those suffering emotionally imbalanced thoughts from disorders like Obsessive Compulsive Disorder can learn to observe thoughts without attachment.
 Meditation therapy also allows someone to actively regain control over impulses.
-For example, transcendental meditation has been used to reduce drug, alcohol, and nicotine abuse and the risk of relapse.
+For example, transcendental meditation has been used to reduce drug, alcohol, and Nicotine abuse and the risk of relapse.

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 Another element of meditation for substance abuse treatment is the release of dopamine or “feel good chemicals” sought out by those struggling with addiction.
 A study by Molecular Psychiatry indicated the low levels of dopamine once someone abusing drugs experience when “crashing,” contrasting it with a John F. Kennedy study.
 The John F. Kennedy study revealed a 65% boost in the minds of participants during meditation.
 Any co-occurring or undiscovered motivations for substance abuse, such as filling a void, thinking the worst-case scenario, or feeling anxious can improve with meditation.